Trewena

 Porthtowan Beach

-Sitting in the St Agnes area of outstanding natural beauty (AONB), Porthtowan beach has it all.
-From golden sands, rolling dunes, dramatic cliffs, and great surf, it’s no wonder this north coast hotspot is a family favourite.
-There’s plenty around the beach to ensure that all your needs will be catered for, including cafes a-plenty, a decent surf shop, and even a kids park to keep little ones happy.
-At low tide the beach grows into a massive expanse of sand and also reveals a nice walk to Porth Chapel beach to the east.
+Sitting in the St Agnes Area of Outstanding Natural Beauty, Porthtowan has it all: golden sands, rolling dunes, dramatic cliffs, and great surf.
+Plenty around the beach (cafés, a decent surf shop, a kids’ park), and at low tide the beach grows into a vast expanse of sand and reveals a walk to Porth Chapel beach to the east.

-Porthtowan Beach Cornwall seen from the coast path above with cliffs on both sides and a sandy beach between
+Porthtowan Beach Cornwall seen from the coast path above, cliffs on both sides framing a wide sandy beach.

 Portreath Beach

-Another north coast family favourite, Portreath beach is nestled at the end of the village of Portreath in a dramatic valley setting with cliffs surrounding the bay on both sides which both offer nice short walks and vistas along the coast.
-Edging the sand are a couple of decent eateries, a small amusement arcade and some surf shops.
-On the left hand side of the beach is Gull Rock which is a popular bird nesting site.
-In recent years Portreath has harnessed it surf appeal with the appearance a surf life saving club.
-For surfers the harbour wall offers a challenging wave (not for beginners), whilst the beach has a decent beach break.
+Another north coast family favourite, nestled at the end of Portreath village in a dramatic valley with cliffs rising on both sides.
+Edging the sand are a couple of decent eateries, a small amusement arcade, and surf shops.
+On the left as you face the sea is Gull Rock, a popular bird-nesting site.
+The harbour wall offers a challenging wave for experienced surfers (not for beginners), and the beach itself has a decent break.

 The Roseland